|SUMMER LONG TERM HORSE RENTAL RATES (SUBJECT TO CHANGE WITHOUT NOTICE):||Per Horse|

 - OUT-OF-STATE RENTALS:

-Horses leaving Colorado will be charged an additional $80.00 per horse, to cover health and brand papers as required by law.
-Please let us know as soon as possible if your rental horses will be leaving the state of Colorado.
-Also, please be aware that the renter is responsible for supplying current health papers, at the renter’s expense, for the return of horses to Colorado.
+Horses leaving Colorado will be charged an additional $100.00 per horse, to cover health and brand papers as required by law.
+Please let us know within ten to fourteen days prior if your rental horses will be leaving the state of Colorado.
+Also, please be aware that the renter is responsible for supplying current health papers, and coggins papers if necessary, at the renter’s expense, for the return of horses to Colorado.

 - INJURED OR DAMAGED HORSES: